okteto/external-resources-gcp/README.md

 ## Notes

-This isn't an example of a properly architected perfectly designed distributed app... it's a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Okteto.
+This isn't an example of a properly architected, perfectly designed distributed app... it's a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Okteto.